MichelKazi/Polar/notes.md

 Since this is a dating app, I obviously need users, which I figured can be an object.
 However, I also need to put users in a database.
 The users and their profiles are going to be in a database, but does it make sense to have a user object?
 So like when the user logs in, a new user object is instantiated and that stuff can be passed to the client
+Also since it's 2019 (about to be 2020 soon yay!)
+I think I'll just make users a function. (hope you're happy james 🙄)

 ## Dependencies and documentations